 - Applicants may not answer supplemental questions.
 If you are using supplemental questions to gather additional information, your posting should include a statement to the effect that “completion of supplemental questions is required for consideration.”

 - If you decide that the completion of supplemental questions is required for consideration, only applicants answering those questions in full should be included in the applicant pool.

-- The Compensation Manager and the Director of Institutional Equity may consider a supplemental question as a means to determine the best qualified candidate.
+- The Compensation Analyst and the Director of Institutional Equity may consider a supplemental question as a means to determine the best qualified candidate.

 Knowing where to find candidates with a particular skill, certification, or experience; and developing a comprehensive outreach and advertising strategy will increase the probability of a broad and diverse applicant pool.
 An ES can assist you with advertising your position.
 Our applicant tracking system may also gather data on the effectiveness of a recruiting source for future reference.